chihyanghsu0805/keras_tutorial/notes/README.md

 ### Bayes Error

-`Bayes Error` is the lowest achievable error and is used to determine whether model is underfitting. `Human Performance` is often used as a surrogate for Bayes Error.
+`Bayes Error` is the lowest achievable error and is used to determine whether model is underfitting / high bias. `Human Performance` is often used as a surrogate for Bayes Error.

 ### Variance / Overfitting